Ben Gibbard

-Benjamin Gibbard (born August 11, 1976) is an American singer, songwriter and guitarist.
-He is best known as the lead vocalist and guitarist of the indie rock band Death Cab for Cutie, with whom he has recorded ten studio albums, and as a member of the indie pop supergroup The Postal Service.
-Gibbard released his debut solo album, Former Lives (2012), and a collaborative studio album, One Fast Move or I'm Gone (2009), with Jay Farrar.
+Benjamin Gibbard (born August 11, 1976) is an American musician.
+He is best known as the lead vocalist and guitarist of the indie rock band Death Cab for Cutie, with whom he has recorded eleven studio albums, and as a member of the indie pop supergroup The Postal Service.
+Gibbard has also released a solo album, Former Lives (2012), and a collaborative studio album, One Fast Move or I'm Gone (2009), with Jay Farrar.

 Early life

-Gibbard was born to Allen and Margaret (née Flach) Gibbard in Bremerton, Washington.
-His father was in the Navy and his family moved around the country, including spending time in Northern Virginia before returning to Washington.
-Gibbard spent his early life there during the grunge music explosion of the early 1990s.
-He graduated from Olympic High School in Bremerton in 1994, and studied environmental chemistry at Western Washington University.
+Benjamin Gibbard was born to Margaret (née Flach) and Allen Gibbard in Bremerton, Washington on August 11, 1976.
+His father was in the Navy and his family moved around the country, including spending time in Northern Virginia, before returning to Washington.
+Gibbard's father, though not a trained musician, introduced him to records by AC/DC, Devo, Ramones, the Beatles, and the Beach Boys, spurring his interest in music.
+Gibbard was a competitive swimmer from the age of eight until his junior year of high school, and also played baseball, but eventually gave them up in favor of music.
 He was raised Catholic.

+Gibbard was introduced to indie music through the older siblings of friends.
+As a teenager living in Herndon, Virginia, he taped songs off of the local radio station WHFS, since he could not afford records.
+Gibbard returned to Bremerton during the grunge music explosion of the early 1990s, and frequently attended shows at the all-ages OK Hotel in Seattle.
+He formed a band in high school named Oddfellows Local 1046, and played his first-ever show opening for the Gits, whose singer Mia Zapata was murdered about a year later.

+Gibbard graduated from Olympic High School in Bremerton in 1994.
+He moved to Bellingham to study environmental chemistry at Western Washington University, which was not a subject that interested him; his parents only agreed to fund his college education if he studied something "marketable".